 Deployment Guide¶

-Comprehensive guide for deploying the Freeze Design webshop to staging and production environments on Hetzner Cloud VPS using Docker Compose, GitHub Actions CI/CD, and zero-downtime rolling deployments.
+Comprehensive guide for deploying the Freeze Design webshop to the staging environment on a Hetzner Cloud VPS using Docker Compose, GitHub Actions CI/CD, and zero-downtime rolling deployments.

 1. Overview¶